-- 10. For internal hedges arising from point (d)(ii) of paragraph 9 and which meet the criteria in paragraph 10A, an institution shall include those internal hedges in both: - (a) the calculation of own funds requirements for market risk for the dedicated general interest rate internal hedge portfolio in accordance with point (b)(ii) of paragraph 9; and - (b) the calculation of own funds requirements for market risk for the rest of the trading book. - 10A.
-Paragraphs 9 and 10 apply to an internal hedge that is either: - (a) intended to hedge general interest rate risk; or - (b) would be mapped to the 'interest rate risk' risk category in accordance with Article 277 of the Counterparty Credit Risk (CRR) Part. - 11.
-An institution shall exclude from the trading book calculation of market risk own funds requirements instruments directly arising from transactions with third parties where the instruments are recognised as eligible hedges in the calculation of own funds requirements for CVA risk. - 12.
-An institution may recognise an internal hedge between the trading book and the portfolio of positions subject to own funds requirements for CVA risk where all of the following requirements are met: - the institution recognises the internal hedge as an eligible hedge in the calculation of own funds requirements for CVA risk; - the institution documents the internal hedge with respect to the CVA risk being hedged and the sources of such risk; and - (c) where the internal hedge would be subject to curvature risk, default risk or the residual risk add-on in accordance with the Market Risk: Alternative Standardised Approach Part, the institution enters into a set of trading book positions with third parties that exactly matches the internal hedge.
+- (b) would be mapped to the 'interest rate risk' risk category in accordance with Article 277 of the Counterparty Credit Risk (CRR) Part. - 11.
+An institution shall exclude from the trading book calculation of market risk own funds

+CVA risk. - 12.
+An institution may recognise an internal hedge between the trading book and the portfolio of positions subject to own funds requirements for CVA risk where all of the following requirements are met: - (a) the institution recognises the internal hedge as an eligible hedge in the calculation of own funds requirements for CVA risk; - (b) the institution documents the internal hedge with respect to the CVA risk being hedged and the sources of such risk; and - (c) where the internal hedge would be subject to curvature risk, default risk or the residual risk add-on in accordance with the Market Risk: Alternative Standardised Approach Part, the institution enters into a set of trading book positions with third parties that exactly matches the internal hedge.

-[Note: ThisParagraphs 1 and 2 of this rule corresponds to paragraphs 1 and 2 of Article 106 of the CRR as it applied immediately before revocation by the Treasury-]
+[Note: ThisParagraphs 1 and 2 of this rule corresponds to paragraphs 1 and 2 of Article 106 of the CRR as it applied immediately before revocation by the Treasury.]